 4. Car jack and ramps.

-A car jack is essential for lifting up the car to check the inner tread of the tires.
+A car jack is an essential for lifting up the car to check the inner tread.
 Even though a car jack is great to have a quick check underneath the car, if you think you may need to do a bit of work under the car, an axle stand is a safer option.
 If you are driving a very low-riding car, you may also need a small set of ramps to be able to elevate the car to get the jack underneath it.

 5. Other fluids.

 If you drive with fuel that has a high ethanol content such as E85, an ethanol stabilizer can greatly help prolong the shelf-life of the fuel.
 E85 is popular (but not necessary) because it is shown to burn cleaner and cooler.
 However, it also burns more quickly and has a lower fuel economy, and therefore comes with a higher cost.
 If left for a long time, E85 can become unstable, which is where an ethanol stabilizer comes in handy.